AdobeDocs/journey-optimizer.en/help/using/experience-decisioning/api-reference/selection-strategies/update.md

 ---
-title: Update item collection
-xx description: Collections are subsets of offers based on predefined conditions defined by a marketer, such as category of the offer. xx feature: Decision Management, API, Collections
+title: Update selection strategies xx description: Selection strategies consist of collections associated with constraints and ranking methods to determine offers. xx feature: Decision Management, API, Collections
 topic: Integrations
 role: Data Engineer
 level: Experienced
 ---

-# Update a decision item {#create-decision-items}
+# Update a selection strategy {#update-selection-strategy}

 You can modify or update a selection strategy by making a PATCH request to the Offer Library API.